The Linotype changed the printing world 140 years ago

 Advertising in the last century, print advertising specifically, showcased life as it was lived across the western world.
 Advertisements simply announced the better mousetraps, how they were better and where they could be purchased.
 Consumers did beat paths to advertisers’ doors, at least to those whose messages were presented creatively.

 And that is what this website is all about.
 It is not an anthology of great advertising.
-It’s just an advertisement.
 It doesn’t sell.
 It tells stories, called posts today on websites like this, about advertising creativity in print media of the past.

 Explore the stories, marvel at the creativity or lack of it, compare these print advertisements with today’s commercials on broadcast media, and shed a little tear for days gone by.